 This year, when Microsoft showed off an early edition of its HoloLens augmented-reality goggles, it took the opposite approach: targeting the software developers it needs to make the device useful.
 No stunts.
 No fashion spreads.
 No consumer marketing at all.
 For some companies who are already established this can be a fine thing to do as people already know their reputation and may just buy anything they put out, however, not all new products can do that.
 If a new product from a new brand/unknown brand is about to come out, it is important that they take the necessary steps like Pricing Research and consumer surveys, etc. so they can get a feel of the market.

 The discreet launch reflects the daunting hurdles confronting the nascent industry of augmented reality, known in the industry as AR.
 Such devices overlay images as holograms onto a user’s real-life field of vision, with the goal of improving efficiency at businesses ranging from doctors’ offices to factory floors.
+This improved software has started to become the norm in many businesses, as AR has grown into something that can be adapted in many ways.
+When a business is looking to make an impact, they will search for methods on how they can do that from a unique standpoint, which may mean speaking to Software development phoenix companies or related ones, so they can provide a distinguished service.

 Some industry veterans see it as an even bigger opportunity than its cousin, virtual reality, which completely immerses users in an artificial world.
 But early efforts around augmented reality, including Google Glass and Microsoft’s own predecessor to HoloLens called Kinect, have sputtered.